Aymanbegh/Hybrid-GCNN-CNN/README.md

 cd Hybrid-GCNN-CNN
 ```

-To install the YOLACT framework follow the instructions described on the official page: https://github.com/dbolya/yolact
+The YOLACT framework is already integrated into the repository.
+To install the YOLACT ++ framework follow the instructions described on the official page: https://github.com/dbolya/yolact :
-Clone its repository into the Hybrid-GCNN-CNN folder and enter it:

 The tree should look like this: